inickt/cs4500-mineola-kilgore/Fish/README.md

  3. Move an avatar from one location to another on a Board.
  4. Determine a list of valid moves for a specific Penguin.
  5. Render the State.

-##### penguin.rkt
-Contains the data and function definitions describing a player's penguin color in a game of fish.
-Provides an enumeration of Penguins, a function to draw a Penguin avatar, and a function to map a Penguin to the visual color used to represent penguins of that color.

 ##### tile.rkt
 Contains the data and function definitions describing a tile.